exoplatform/exo-documentation/docs/Administration.rst

 Manage Domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the Manage Domains page, you will find a table of all Ddomains in the platform.
+In the Manage Domains page, a table containing all the Domains in the platform is displayed.
+To ease the domain's management, a search field is available to allow you searching domains and a filter button to allow you filtering domains by status.
 Every domain have:

 - Title: A significant title of the domain.